-8892 ACE Internship Grades 10-12 After School from October-April 1.0 cr Course Prerequisite: Internship Application (Appendix F).
-Return to Mrs. Consevage, Career Coordinator by Sept.
-15 In order to be considered as a candidate, students must complete an application through the ACE Mentorship program in September.
-ACE selects the students at the beginning of October.
+8892 ACE (Architecture, Construction, and Engineering) Internship Program Grades 10-12 After School Oct-April 0.5 cr

+Course Prerequisite: Internship Application (Appendix F).
+Return to Mrs. Consevage, Career Coordinator by March 1 In order to be considered as a candidate, students must complete an application through the ACE Mentorship program in September.
+ACE selects the students at the beginning of October, and the program concludes in March.
 Meetings are generally held on Wednesdays or Thursdays from 4:30-6:30 at the Cumberland Perry Area Vo.
 Tech School.
 Credit is based on completion of the program.
 Pre-approval by Mrs. Consevage is required in order to earn credit.